 What Figures Do I Need?

-As noted in the equation below, you will need to identify the number of members you had on January 1, the number of new members you obtained during 2020, and the number of members you had on December 31.
+As shown in the equation below, you will need to identify the number of members you had on January 1, the number of new members you obtained in that year, and the number of members you had on December 31.

 How Do I Calculate My Membership Retention Rate?